Dharamshala

-Dharamshala can be viewed as a twin settlement, Upper Dharamshala, located at an elevation of approximately 1,830 metres, is home to the official residence and headquarters of the 14th Dalai Lama.
+The town is located in the Kangra Valley, in the shadow of the Dhauladhar range of the Himalayas at an altitude of 1457 m.
+Upper Dharamshala, located at an elevation of approximately 1,830 metres, is home to the official residence and headquarters of the 14th Dalai Lama.
 This area, which includes the well-known suburbs of McLeod Ganj and Forsyth Ganj, still reflects a distinctly colonial character, echoing its British-era legacy.
 In contrast, Lower Dharamshala, situated at around 1,380 metres, has evolved into a bustling commercial hub, serving as the town's primary centre for trade and business.

 The economy of the region is highly dependent on agriculture and tourism.
 The town is now a major hill station and spiritual centre.

 As of 2024, Dharamshala is the second most populous city in Himachal Pradesh, with a population of approximately 53,543, ranking only after the state capital, Shimla.

 Etymology

 Dharamshala (Devanagari: धर्मशाला; ITRANS: Dharmashala; IAST: Dharmaśālā) is a Hindi word derived from Sanskrit that is a compound of the words dharma (धर्म) and shālā (शाला), literally 'House or place of Dharma'.
 In common usage, the word refers to a shelter or rest house for spiritual pilgrims.
 When permanent settlements were established in the region, there was one such rest house from which the settlement took its name.

 Due to a lack of uniform observance of conventions for Hindi transcription and transliteration of the script used to write it, Devanagari, the name of the town has been variously romanised in English and other languages as Dharamshala, Dharamsala, Dharmshala and Dharmsala.
 These four permutations result from two variables: the transcription of the word धर्म (dharma)—particularly the second syllable (र्म) and that of the third syllable (शा).
 A strict transliteration of धर्म as written would be 'dharma' /[ˈdʱərmə]/.
 In the modern spoken Hindi of the region, there is a common metathesis in which the vowel and consonant sounds in the second syllable of certain words (including धर्म) are transposed, which changes 'dharma' to 'dharam' pronounced somewhere between /[ˈdʱərəm]/ and /[ˈdʱərm]/.
 Regarding the third syllable, the Devanagari श corresponds to the English sh sound, and thus शाला is transcribed in English as 'shala'.
 Therefore, the most accurate phonetic transcription of the Hindi धर्मशाला into Roman script for common (non-technical) English usage is either 'Dharamshala' or, less commonly, 'Dharmshala', both of which render the sh (//ʃ//) sound of श in English as 'sh' to convey the correct native pronunciation, 'Dharamshala' /[dʱərəmˈʃaːlaː]/ or 'Dharmshala' (/[dʱərmˈʃaːlaː]/).
 Regardless of spelling variations, the correct native pronunciation is with the sh sound (//ʃ//).